 Experienced police officers do not usually issue fifteen (15) over speeding tickets, it is a sign of a junior police officer or an officer without much experience in traffic court.

-As a result over fifty (50) percent of these tickets are dismissed for one reason or another in traffic court, reasons such as:
+As a result many of these tickets are dismissed for one reason or another in traffic court, reasons such as:

 - the officer is inexperienced